southworkscom/AI/tools/botskills/docs/disconnect.md

 | --cs                          | Determine your Virtual Assistant project structure to be a csharp-like structure                                                                                            |
 | --ts                          | Determine your Virtual Assistant project structure to be a TypeScript-like structure                                                                                        |
 | --noRefresh                   | (OPTIONAL) Determine whether the model of your skills connected are not going to be refreshed (by default they are refreshed)                                               |
 | --appSettingsFile [path]      | (OPTIONAL) Path to your appsettings file (defaults to `appsettings.json` inside your Virtual Assistant's folder.
-Also, the skills are stored here.)
+Also, the skills are stored here)
 | --languages [languages]       | (OPTIONAL) Comma separated list of locales used for LUIS culture (defaults to `en-us`)                                                                                      |
 | --dispatchFolder [path]       | (OPTIONAL) Path to the folder containing your Virtual Assistant's `.dispatch` file (defaults to `./deployment/resources/dispatch` inside your Virtual Assistant folder)  |
 | --outFolder [path]            | (OPTIONAL) Path for any output file that may be generated (defaults to your Virtual Assistant's root folder)                                                                |